The Huawei Consumer Business Privacy Statement was updated on

 March 27, 2020

-Huawei Device Co., Ltd. and its global affiliates (collectively, "Huawei", "we", "us", and "our") respect your privacy.
+Huawei Technologies Bahrain W.L.L, and its global affiliates (collectively, "Huawei", "we", "us", and "our") respect your privacy.
 Therefore, we have developed a Privacy Statement (hereinafter referred to as "this Statement") that covers how we collect, use, disclose, protect, store and transfer your personal data.
 Please take a moment to read and understand our privacy statement and let us know if you have any questions.

 Personal data means any electronic or other information which alone or jointly with other information can be used to identify a natural person or make him/her identifiable.
 This Statement explains how Huawei processes your personal data, but does not cover all processing scenarios as you will be informed in specific processing activity.
 Therefore, before using a specific product or service, it is recommended that you read the privacy notice or supplementary statement released by Huawei for that product or service to understand how it processes your personal data, how you can exercise your data subject rights, and how to contact the data controller.